MoustafaShaaban/moustafashaaban.github.io/docs/gis-projects.md

 * USA_Maps_and_Analysis

 * Web_GIS

 ------------------------
-#### The first project is an interactive web map visualizing the Public Schools in Seattle
+## Project 1 is an interactive web map visualizing the Public Schools in Seattle

 * There are two versions of this project:
   * 1- Using the Python programming language.
 (Folium)